ULURU RENT MONEY PROJECT

 They have upgraded essential community and outstation infrastructure and implemented education initiatives.
 Support has gone to boarding school students and bilingual resources, as well as funerals, renal dialysis and cultural maintenance.

-Between 2005 and 2021 the traditional owners invested more than $17 million in 123 separate community development measures.
+In fact, between 2005 and 2021, the traditional owners invested more than $19m in 141 separate community development measures.

-The traditional owners of the national park and the Ngaanyatjarra Pitjantjatjara Yangkunytjatjara Women’s Council jointly won an award for for their boarding school project in 2021.
-The award for excellence in Aboriginal education and boarding leadership recognises those who challenge common practice and make a difference to the lives of Aboriginal boarders.
+The traditional owners of the national park and their project partner, the Ngaanyatjarra Pitjantjatjara Yangkunytjatjara Women’s Council jointly won an award for their boarding school project in 2021.
+The award for excellence in Aboriginal education and boarding leadership recognises either individuals or organisations that have challenged common practice and are pursuing excellence in order to make a difference to the lives of their Indigenous boarders.